typoEXE/AI-Generator/README.md

-# Interactive Story Generator
+# AI Story Generator

-Interactive Story Generator is a web application that allows users to create custom stories by setting genres, characters, and the story's setting.
+AI Story Generator is a web application that allows users to create custom stories by setting genres, characters, and the story's setting.
 This application uses a React-based frontend and a Python backend to handle requests and generate stories.

 ## Features